Baltimore Flower Mart: History

+Participants in the Women's Civic League Flower Mart in Baltimore c.
+1911.

 The first Flower Mart was held in 1911 in Mount Vernon Place around the Washington Monument, in the Mount Vernon area of Baltimore, MD.
-It was founded by a non-profit organization known as the Women's Civic League, which is an organization run by women looking to better Baltimore for its citizens.
+It was founded by the Women's Civic League.
 The original mission of the festival was to encourage the growing of flowers and vegetables in home back and fronts yards, as well as on vacant lots.
 This idea was among many of the goals of the City Beautiful movement in the United States, which encouraged beautifying and fostering more healthy living conditions in urban centers.

 In 2000 the Women's Civic League decided not to continue their management of the festival, and the event was taken on by the non-profit Flower Mart at Mount Vernon Place, Ltd. They declared to keep the traditional aspects of the Flower Mart, including its location in Mount Vernon Place.
 In 2019 the non-profit Mount Vernon Place Conservancy, which manages the Washington Monument and surrounding parks squares of Mount Vernon Place, took over the management of the event.
 The Conservancy intends to refocus the event on its original "greening" mission, as well as support Baltimore-based vendors.